se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 <input numerictextbox k-min="-10" k-max="100" k-step="0.75"
   k-format="n" k-decimals="3"/>
 ```
-Instead of worrying about how to transform the element, you simply declare what you want to happen.
+Instead of worrying about how to transform the element, you can declare what you want to happen.
 It should be a numeric textbox; it should have a minimum value of -10; etc.
-Rather than spending time on how the program flows and what should get loaded first, you can simply define what you want and Angular will take care of the dependencies.
+Rather than spending time on how the program flows and what should get loaded first, you can define what you want and Angular will take care of the dependencies.

 ### Benefit: Simplified MVC pattern and reduced coding.

-Angular framework is embedded with original MVC (Model-View-Controller) software architectural setup.
-However, it is not according to the established standards.
-Angular does not ask developers to split an application into different MVC components and write code that could unite them.
+Angular framework is embedded with the MVC (Model-View-Controller) software architectural setup.
+The HTML, is what is presented to the user (along with some CSS for layout).
+It is easy to see how this represents the View component.
+Next to it, we have the accompanying `component.ts` files.
+This is the controller.
+Essentially, it can choose which data to push to our view (`.html`) with the various forms of binding.
+Lastly, we have the model.
+In Angular, the model will mostly be our services, which we can access through our controller.
+Services are a way to retrieve, update and process data to and from the backend.
 ![MVC Pattern](https://www.grazitti.com/assets/2018/06/reasons-5.jpg)

-Rather, it only asks to divide the app and takes care of everything else.
-Therefore, Angular and MVVM (Model-View-View-Model) design structure are quite similar.
-Angular ensures easy development as it eliminates the need for unnecessary code.
-It has a simplified MVC architecture, which makes writing getters and setters needless.
-All in all, developers are promised less coding, along with lighter and faster apps.
-This is very important for enterprise web applications.
+Most frameworks require developers to split the application into multiple MVC components.
+After that, the developer has to write code to put them together again.
+Angular, however, strings it together automatically.
+That saves developers time.
 >According to a <a href="https://blog.qburst.com/2017/05/make-your-apps-load-faster-with-angular-2/">survey</a>, every 100-millisecond improvement in page loading speed led to 1% increase in revenue for Amazon.

 ### Benefit: Angular CLI

-At `ng-conf` 2016 the Angular team announced the Angular CLI, a Command Line Interface that helps lower the barriers to getting started with Angular.
+At `ng-conf` 2016 the Angular team announced the Angular CLI, a command-line interface (CLI) to automate your development workflow.
-The Angular CLI helps us cut down the [JavaScript fatigue](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) and lets us focus on what we like the most: writing code.
+It is recommended to use Angular CLI for creating Angular apps as you don't need to spend time installing and configuring all the required dependencies and wiring everything together.

 > npm install -g @angular/cli

-Running the above command installs the Angular CLI and gives you a lot more control over your project.
+Running the above command installs the Angular CLI and gives you more control over your project.
 It also enforces "best practices" in terms of code quality.
-[This](https://yipee.io/2017/09/5-reasons-you-should-be-using-the-angular-cli-for-your-next-angular-application/) article lays down the main advantages of using Angular CLI.
+With Angular CLI developers can generate Angular files, execute applications and even run end to end tests.

 [source](https://www.amadousall.com/why-you-should-use-angular-cli/)